datagirlangie/Angela-data-analytics-portfolio/README.md

 # Angela-data-analytics-portfolio

-I am a Data Analytics student in my senior year with experience in SQL, Excel, and data visualization.
-This portfolio showcases my coursework and projects.
-I also have a minor in marketing and would love to pursue marketing analystics.
+Hi, I’m Angela — a Data Analytics student at Southern New Hampshire University pursuing a career in data analytics and marketing analytics.
+This portfolio showcases coursework, personal projects, and data-driven analyses using tools such as: Project with SQL, Excel, and data visualization.